kbumsc

 Core expertise

-• risk-based and human rights due diligence and its elements, in particular meaningful stakeholder engagement and access to substantive remedy
+• risk-based due diligence, corporate sustainability due diligence and and human rights due diligence and its elements, in particular meaningful stakeholder engagement with and for affected stakeholders, and access to substantive remedy

 • multi-stakeholder regulation and 'smart' regulation for sustainability;